joannajjliu/oceanic-impact-demoB-BE/deliverable-1/planning.md

 --------
 #### Q4: How will you build it?

-- The frontend of the app will be built using react native to enable compatibility with iOS and Android devices, as well as any future web deployments.
+The frontend of the app will be built using react native to enable compatibility with iOS and Android devices, as well as any future web deployments.
-- MongoDB will be used for the backend database; using the mongo atlas free tier
+For the backend, we will use Node/ExpressJS using TypeScript as the langugage.
+We will connect the back-end with a MongoDB instance, hosted on the free-tier of
-- Deployment for the back-end server will be local until we discuss a publicly-hosted alternative and pricing.
+Mongo Atlas.
+The development server will be a locally-run server, until we discuess a publicly-hosted alternative with our partner.

-- Back-end server will use Node/ExpressJS using TypeScript as the language.
-- OpenStreetMap API will be used for the map functionalities.
+We will be using OpenStreeMap API to fulfill the mapping and geocoding functionalities.
-- Backend testing will be done using Mocha/Chai.
+This will be both back-end and front-end, as we need a map visualization and the nearby location backend logic.

+We will be testing the backend using both unit and integration tests via the Mocha and Chai libraries.
+And each back-end pull request will have to pass the CI with these tests before being merged.
-- Front-end testing will be done manually, by each front-end reviewer, for each feature/code-review.
+Front-end testing will be done manually, by each front-end reviewer, for each feature/code-review.

+Deployments of the back-end will be automated on our CI and built as docker images, for easy deployment.
+Deployments of the front-end will be as apk/ipa files for testing on mobile devices.

+We will use Github actions for our CI, to run tests and build docker images, as they provide a good free tier.

 -------
 #### Q5: What are the user stories that make up the MVP?